RH-ISAC/intel-integrations/misp/crowdstrike/README.md

 The `key` field is your MISP API key.

 ### CrowdStrike Configuration
-To connect your script to CrowdStrike you'll need to authenticate to falcon, and retireve your Falcon API Key and Secret key.
+To connect your script to CrowdStrike you'll need to authenticate to falcon, and retrieve your Falcon API Key and Secret key.

 ```
 [crowdstrike]